 The recipe takes 30 minutes to make from start to finishing the dishes.
 I was able to make one batch every day, pop it in the fridge, and cut and wrap the pieces later when I had 5 minutes.

 You could easily make 3 batches at home over the course of a day if you needed to.
 If you have more than one 8×8 pan, lucky you!
-I may look like the crazy fudge lady (if you open my freezer right now you’ll see 40 individually wrapped chunks of fudge) but I have all my little Christmas presents taken care of.
-Now to conquer the rest of my Christmas concerts!
+I may look like the crazy fudge lady (if you open my freezer on any given day during the holidays, you might see 40 or so individually wrapped chunks of fudge), but I have all my little Christmas presents taken care of.